Get

 Conclusion

 A lot of dogs enjoy being off-leash, but there is a time and place.
-On the sidewalk, near anxious dogs, and when your dog is approaching other people isn’t the right time.
-Find a local dog park or beach that allows off-leash walking, ensure your dog is well-behaved and under control when you do allow them off the leash, and train your pup to walk well on the leash so that you can both enjoy your time outdoors.
+On the sidewalk, near anxious dogs, and when your dog is approaching other people aren’t the right times.
+Find a local dog park or beach that allows off-leash walking, ensure your dog is well-behaved and under control when you do allow them off the leash, and train your pup to walk well on the leash so you can both enjoy your time outdoors.

 Featured Image Credit: New Africa, Shutterstock